sachen-pather/AuthenticationProject-frontend-full-version/README.md

 # React Login Dashboard Application

 ## Overview
 This is a React-based web application that provides user authentication and a data visualization dashboard.
-The application allows users to log in, view real-time data through interactive charts, and manage their session securely.
+The user credentials are securely stored (with password hashing) on Azure Cosmos DB database.
+The front-end  The application allows users to log in, view real-time data through interactive charts, and manage their session securely.

 A demonstration of the system can be seen in the images below